A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Appendix

 \subsection{Bootstrap inferential scope}

 Table~\ref{tab:appendix_bootstrap_scope} clarifies what the bootstrap artifacts do and do not support in the current paper.
-On time-dependent concordance, \textit{Random Survival Forest} held rank~1 in 79.5\% of resamples---a largely stable leadership pattern, with \textit{DeepSurv} as the main runner-up (11.5\% rank-1 share).
-On IBS, the four comparable-arm families clustered tightly enough that no single family held a stable rank-1 position; the IBS hierarchy is therefore a directional signal only (RSF rank-1 share: 29\%; DeepSurv: 27\%).
+On time-dependent concordance, \textit{Random Survival Forest} held rank~1 in 90\% of resamples, a largely stable leadership pattern, with \textit{DeepSurv} as the main runner-up (10\% rank-1 share).
+On IBS, RSF led with a rank-1 share of 64\%; the IBS hierarchy is directional but the intervals overlap, and the ranking should not be treated as strictly dominant (RSF rank-1 share: 64\%; Neural-MTLR: 27\%).

 The inferential reading should remain disciplined.
-These bootstrap artifacts support cautious directional language within the comparable-arm audit subset, but they do not constitute a formal null-hypothesis test, do not establish a universally fixed ranking across samples, and should not be narrated as unqualified strict superiority.
-Because the resampling procedure uses frozen survival predictions without refitting the model within each bootstrap iteration, the reported intervals capture enrollment-sampling variance only---not the estimation variance of the fitted model parameters.
+These bootstrap artifacts support cautious directional language within the Family~B audit subset, but they do not constitute a formal null-hypothesis test, do not establish a universally fixed ranking across samples, and should not be narrated as unqualified strict superiority.
+Because the resampling procedure uses frozen survival predictions without refitting the model within each bootstrap iteration, the reported intervals capture enrollment-sampling variance only, not the estimation variance of the fitted model parameters.
 The intervals should therefore be interpreted as conservative lower-bound estimates of total uncertainty, not as full inferential confidence intervals for the generalization performance of the models.